VuyoNyembezi/live_operations/README.md

 # LiveOperations

-This applicatins allows Live Update of Football Log when stats are changing
+This applicatin allows Live Update of Football Log when stats are changing

 To start your Phoenix server: